St Stephen's Anglican Church, Newtown: Organ

 The two-manual pipe organ with 1,100 pipes and tracker action, was built by the London firm, J. W. Walker & Sons Ltd, in 1874, at the cost of £800.
 Blacket designed the organ case, sending specification to Walker and Son.
 He also was instrumental in having the organ placed in the south transept rather than in the west gallery.

 Carillon

-The bells, a set of twelve hemispherical bells, manipulated by a baton clavier, were ordered by Blacket from the foundry of Messrs.
+The bells, a set of twenty hemispherical bells, manipulated by a baton clavier, were ordered by Blacket from the foundry of Messrs.
 Mears and Stainbank, Whitechapel, in the East End of London.
 Prior to installation in St. Stephen's tower, they were exhibited in the great Sydney International Exhibition of 1879–80.

-Other than some minor alterations to the organ in 1895 by G.K.
-Sandford of Newtown, and a redesigning of the chancel by prominent Sydney architect, Burcham Clamp, in 1927 and carried out by J. M and A. Pringle, the church remains as Blacket designed it.

 Rectory

 The adjoining Rectory was built in 1910.
 The Sexton's Cottage was built in 1848 and the huge Moreton Bay Fig Tree (Ficus macrophylla) to its immediate south-west and some of the European oak trees (Quercus robur) in the cemetery also date from this time.